‘THE LADY OF MERCIA’

 ‘The Lady of Mercia’ has been a pretty good romp of an historical adventure.
 I enjoyed this one with the Doctor; Tegan; Turlough and Nyssa and I found it very refreshing.
 It isn’t exciting as many of the sci-fi adventures with this team, but I did enjoy how the characters were developed during this story.

 The CD extras are as follows.
 At the end of Disc 1, there are two tracks of incidental music to enjoy.
-At the end of Disc 2, there are behind-the-scenes interviews with the cast and crew including Peter Davison; Sarah Sutton; Janet Fielding; Mark Strickson; writer Paul Magrs; director Ken Bentley; etc.
+At the end of Disc 2, there is a trailer for the next story with the Doctor, Tegan, Turlough and Nyssa called ‘Prisoners of Fate’.
+There are also behind-the-scenes interviews with the cast and crew including Peter Davison; Sarah Sutton; Janet Fielding; Mark Strickson; writer Paul Magrs; director Ken Bentley; etc.

 If you subscribe to Big Finish for ‘The Lady of Mercia’ via a 6 or 12 CD/Download subscription, you’ll get the following extras.
 There is a PDF script and extended extras of ‘The Lady of Mercia’.